jamesknelson/retil/packages/retil-issues/README.md

 const handleSubmit = async () => {
   const serverIssues = await submitToServer(data)

-  // Add the issues returned from the server, but remove them once the user
+  // Add the issues returned from the server.
+They'll be automatically removed
-  // updates the input.
+  // as the relevant input data changes. issues.add(serverIssues)
-  issues.add(latestData => latestData === data ? serverIssues : null)
 }
 ```